-- 2. (1) In these Regulations unless the context otherwise requires -- - "affiliated telecommunications undertakings" has the meaning provided in subparagraph (2); - "agreement" means any contract, arrangement or understanding between two or more persons, at least one of which is a telecommunications undertaking, whether oral or in writing and regardless of whether such contract, arrangement of understanding is, or is intended to be, legally enforceable; - "business" means the operation of a telecommunications network, the provision of a telecommunications service, the operation or other use of a facility, and any other activity materially involving telecommunications; - "Commission" has the same meaning as in section 2(1); - "Community" means the Caribbean Community, including the CSME; - "Community Competition Commission" means the Competition Commission established under Article 171 of the Treaty; - "control" and "controlled," in relation to a telecommunications undertaking, means the power of a person to secure, by means of -- - (a) the possession of voting power, through the holding of shares or otherwise, in relation to that telecommunications undertaking; or
+- 2. (1) In these Regulations - - "affiliated telecommunications undertakings" has the meaning provided in subregulation (2)(a); - "agreement" means any contract, arrangement or understanding between two or more persons, at least one of which is a telecommunications undertaking, whether oral or in writing and regardless of whether the contract, arrangement of understanding is, or is intended to be, legally enforceable; - "business" means the operation of a telecommunications network, the provision of a telecommunications service, the operation or other use of a facility, and any other activity materially involving telecommunications; - "Commission" has the same meaning as in section 2(1) of the Act; - "Community" means the Caribbean Community, including the CSME; - "Competition Commission" means the Competition Commission of the Community established under Article 171 of the Treaty; - "controlled" in relation to a telecommunications undertaking, means controlled by means of - - the possession of voting power, through the holding of shares or otherwise, in relation to that telecommunications undertaking; or - (b) any other power conferred by the articles of incorporation or any other document regulating the telecommunications undertaking, - so that the business of the telecommunications undertaking is conducted in accordance with the wishes of the person with that power; - "COTED" means the Council for Trade and Economic Development established in the Treaty;

-- (b) any other power conferred by the articles of incorporation or any other document regulating the telecommunications undertaking, - that the business of the telecommunications undertaking shall be conducted in accordance with the wishes of that person; - "COTED" means the Council for Trade and Economic Development established in the Treaty; - "CSME" means the Caribbean Single Market and Economy established in the Treaty; - "market" means those markets set forth on Schedule A to the Pricing (Telecommunications) Regulations or designated by the Commission under paragraph 8 or 9 of such Regulations, and, for purposes of these Regulations, any other market concerning telecommunications, in any geographical area, that the Commission deems necessary or appropriate to regulate in order to achieve the objects of, or to carry out its functions under, these Regulations; - "Member State" means a Member State of the Community excluding an Associate Member of the Community; - "negative clearance ruling" has the meaning provided for in paragraph 19(2)(a); - "prior authorisation" has the meaning provided for in paragraph 19(2)(b); - "relevant market" has the meaning provided for in paragraph 12(a); - "supplemental conditions" has the meaning provided for in paragraph 16(2)(h)(vi); - "Treaty" means the Revised Treaty of Chaguaramas establishing the Community, including the CSME. - (2) For the purposes of these Regulations -- - (a) any two telecommunications undertakings are to be treated as affiliated telecommunications undertakings if one of them is the subsidiary of the other or both are subsidiaries of the same parent; - (b) a telecommunications undertaking shall be treated as a subsidiary of another telecommunications undertaking if it is controlled by that other telecommunications undertaking; and

-No. of 2016
+"CSME" means the Caribbean Single Market and Economy established in the Treaty;

+"market" means those markets set out in the Schedule to the

+Telecommunications (Pricing) Regulations 2020 or designated by the

+Commission under regulation 8 or 9 of those Regulations, and, for purposes of these Regulations, any other market concerning telecommunications, in any geographical area, that the Commission deems necessary or appropriate to regulate in order to achieve the objects of, or to carry out its functions under, these Regulations;

+"Member State" means a Member State of the Community excluding an Associate Member of the Community;

+"negative clearance ruling" has the meaning provided for in regulation 19(2)(a);

+"prior authorisation" has the meaning provided for in regulation 19(2)(b);

+"relevant market" has the meaning provided for in regulation 12(a);

+"supplemental conditions" has the meaning provided for in paragraph 16(2)(h)(vi);

+"Treaty" means the Revised Treaty of Chaguaramas establishing the Community, including the CSME.